Sanofi

 • Setting targets to reduce risks of potential adverse impacts to biodiversity & ecosystems.

-• Biodiversity Management Plans are in place at 49% of our priority sites
+• Biodiversity Management Plans are in place at 100% of our highest priority sites